-The site’s biggest drops happen around generic vitamin/supplements keywords like “australian vitamins” .
-We have also saw drops for other brands keywords like “super collagen or blackmores pregnancy”
+- The site’s biggest drops happen around generic vitamin/supplements keywords like “australian vitamins”.
+We have also seen drops for other brands keywords like “super collagen or blackmores pregnancy”

 Recommendations For Marketers & Business Owners

-Here’s list of recommendations that will help you succeed through a core update:
+Here’s a list of recommendations that will help you succeed through a core update:

 1. Don’t build your SEO plan based on algorithms updates